martscht/academic-kickstart/content/projects/project_04.md

 active = true  # Activate this widget? true/false
 weight = 40  # Order that this section will appear.

-title = "Projekt 3"
+title = "Projekt 4"
-subtitle = "WhatsApp Chats"
+subtitle = "OpenStreetMap""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.